donnyhai/dla/simulation/README.md

 open parameters.txt and enter values there.

 aggregate:			    Enter "lha" to simulate the line hitting aggregate
                         Enter "dla" to simulate external dla

 cluster_size: 			Enter an integer to specify how big the cluster shall get.
 At the end the cluster will contain exactly cluster_size points.

 background_color:		Enter a color in HEX representation as a string
                         Examples:
                         "ffffff" (white)
                         "000000" (black)

 particle_color:			Enter a list of colors in HEX representation as strings.
 If you enter more than one color into the list, with the next parameter
                         color_generation_size you can specify after how many iterations the next color shall be used to render the particles.
 This will create a color layering on the particles and gives an insight of in which order the particles where added to the cluster.
                         Examples:
                         ["ffffff"] (single color white)
                         ["000000"] (single color black)
                         ["2b1c8f", "cc0000"] (double color)
                         ["ffff00", "ff8000", "ff0000", "ff0080", "ff00ff", "8000ff", "0000ff", "0080ff", "00ffff", "00ff80", "00ff00", "80ff00"] (rainbow palette)

 color_generation_size:	Enter an integer which specifies after how many iterations the color of particles shall change.
                         This wont have any effect if you choose "single" in the particle_color_mode.

-image_size_x:			Enter an integer to specify the pixel width of the image.
+image_width:			Enter an integer to specify the pixel width of the image.

-image_size_y:			Enter an integer to specity the pixel height of the image.
+image_height:			Enter an integer to specity the pixel height of the image.

 ## INSTALL DEPENDENCIES AND RUN ##